Legacy Documentclose button

 Sending a Query Through the High-Level Interface

-To obtain a list of addresses from the mailing list, the marketing manager chooses the Open Query menu command from the File menu in their application.
-From the list of query documents displayed, the manager chooses one named Rubber Duck Address List.
+To obtain a list of addresses from the mailing list, the marketing manager chooses the Open Query menu command from the File menu in her application.
+From the list of query documents displayed, she chooses one named Rubber Duck Address List.

 The application calls the Data Access Manager function DBGetNewQuery, specifying the resource ID of the query ('qrsc') resource in the Rubber Duck Address List query document.
 The DBGetNewQuery function creates a query record and a partial query from the information in the query resource.
 The partial query specifies the type of data (character strings) and the columns from which the data items should come (the name and address columns).
 The partial query lacks some specific data (the rows that should be searched) that is needed to complete the search criteria.